This addon for Drupal projects creates a $sites

 directory and the DDEV project name.

-For example, if your project name is my-ddev-project, and you have two
+For example, if your project name is my-ddev-project

 multisite directories:

-Then the $sites array will look like the following:
+array will look like the following:

-This addon was born of the desire to be able to run multiple copies of the
+This addon was born of the desire to be able to run multiple copies of the same DDEV project on the same host simultaneously.
+In order to do this, you must have unique hostnames for each DDEV project/multisite directory combination.

 If you do not need to accommodate this workflow, you may not need this addon,

-and can instead manually maintain additional_hostnames for your site
+and can instead manually maintain additional_hostnames

 directories.
 This workflow requires that you only have one instance of the same